TJHomer/yamslam/README.md

   Three of a kind (10 points)
   Two pair (5 points)

-In addition, a player can get a Yam Slam (all dice the same) and will recieve the maximum point chip available.
+In addition, a player can get a Yam Slam (all dice the same) and will receive the maximum point chip available.

 In each turn, a player may roll up to three times and then take the chip according to the combination they get.
 After all the chips are gone, the game is over.